IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 Commitment / Insights
 {: .label .label-yellow }

 **People personally commit to achieving the goals of the Scrum Team.**

+- **Commitment** - means eople should commit to bringing their best efforts forward and helping each other succeed.

-**Commitment:** The Scrum Team members should personally commit to achieving the Scrum Goals.
+**Commitment:** - means the Scrum Team members should personally commit to achieving the Scrum Goals.
 Commitment is about **dedication and applies to the actions, the effort, not the final results.** The Scrum should commit to:

 - Quality, commit to collaborate.
 - Learn, commit to do the best they can, every day.